Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 sudo vgcreate vg1 /dev/sdc1 /dev/sdd1
 ```

-The name of our volume group going to be **vg1** and I am using the actual path to the devices I what it to be in this group, after that I can run the **vgdisplay** command.
+The name of our volume group going to be **vg1** and I am using the actual path to the devices I want it to be in this group, after that I can run the **vgdisplay** command.

 ![LPIC2 Post](/assets/images/lpic2/vgdisplay.png)
 **Figure 165** vgdisplay command.

 As you can see the name of my VG is vg1 and the format for this is lvm2, also we can see the VG size which is 19.99GB, just remember that we use two disk each is 10GB.

-**Please note**: you can remove physical volume from volume group by using the `vgreduce` command.
+**Please note**: you can remove physical volume from volume group by using the `vgreduce` command, and also add physical volume by using `vgextend`.

 now we can proceed to the logical volume creation.
 ```